Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Haugbui - A Draugr Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/26188) - A lightweight overhaul providing balance adjustments, new items, unique boss designs, and some more variants to the draugr enemies

-- [Konahrik's Accoutrements](https://www.nexusmods.com/skyrimspecialedition/mods/22206) - Make encounters with the named Dragon Priests a more challenging and rewarding experience

 - :new: Mihail Monsters and Animals - Nix-Hounds, Emperor Penguins, Guars, Wolves of Cyrodiil, Squirrels, Deer Expansion, Wolves in Bruma

 - [Hitting the Books - A Necromantic Grimoire Update](https://www.nexusmods.com/skyrimspecialedition/mods/61841) - Encounter the new creatures added by Necromantic Grimoire as enemies at Fellglow Keep and Hamvir's Rest

-- [Simply Stronger Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/9917) - A simple script-free mod to boost enemy dragons' health and melee/breath damage.
-Designed for compatibility with DDC, Splendor, and other dragon mods.

 ## Locations